deepanshs/mrsimulator/docs/configuring_simulator.rst

 .. figure:: _images/example_sidebands_1.*
     :figclass: figure-polaroid

+    Spinning sidebands evaluated with a relatively low number of sidebands, resulting in an inaccurate sideband simulation.

 If you are familiar with NMR lineshapes, you may notice that the above sideband simulation is inaccurate, as evident from the abrupt termination of the sideband amplitudes at the edges.
 As mentioned earlier, this